encoredev/encore/docs/ts/primitives/databases.md

 ## Creating a database

 To create a database, import `encore.dev/storage/sqldb` and call `new SQLDatabase`, assigning the result to a top-level variable.
+Use a migration file in a directory `migrations` to define the database schema.

 For example: